nehiljain/talks/analytics-engineering/presentation.md

 - Love helping people get value from data

+^ data person
-^ Early adopters of dbt and snowflake
+^ early adopters of dbt and snowflake
+^ questions in the end

 ---

 ## Journey so far - Data Storage

 ---